lambdaclass/concrete/docs/PROVABLE_V1.md

 defined workflow for keeping that evidence tied to the source.

 This is not a whole-language guarantee.
-It is a deliberately small, auditable profile for selected pure functions.
+It is a deliberately small, auditable profile for selected authority-free functions and explicitly modeled functional behavior.

 ## One-Sentence Contract

-A `ProvableV1` function is a pure, non-trusted, non-entry function whose validated Core body extracts to ProofCore, whose registered spec matches the current source extraction, whose callees are available in the proof function table, and whose theorem coverage is explicitly classified.
+A `ProvableV1` function is authority-free, non-trusted, and non-entry; its validated Core body extracts completely to ProofCore, its registered spec matches the current source extraction, its callees are available in the proof function table, and its theorem coverage is explicitly classified.
+An empty capability set alone does not claim termination or absence of runtime traps.

 ## Claim Classes